 (4) Subject to the regulations, a registered training provider may confer an approved VET qualification on a person who has not undertaken or successfully completed an approved VET course in respect of the qualification if, after assessing the person, the provider is satisfied the person nevertheless has the skills and competency required for the qualification.

-[Section 60I inserted by No. 44 of 2008 s.
+[Section 60I inserted: No. 44 of 2008 s.
 39.]

 Division 4 — Miscellaneous matters

-[Heading inserted by No. 44 of 2008 s.
+[Heading inserted: No. 44 of 2008 s.
 39.]

 60. Regulations for this Part